Please note:

 HUM 332 - Mythology in Context (4)

-A detailed interdisciplinary study of the role of mythology within a particular culture or tradition.
+Detailed interdisciplinary study of the role of mythology within a particular culture or tradition.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
-Recommended: HUM 102.
+Recommended: HUM 102W.
 Breadth-Humanities.

-HUM 350 - Special Topics: Great Figures in the Humanistic Tradition (4) *
+HUM 350 - Great Figures in the Humanistic Tradition (4) *

-An interdisciplinary study of the life and works of an individual who has made a lasting contribution to the humanistic tradition in more than one field of endeavour (e.g. philosophy, politics, literature, economics, religion).
-This course may be repeated once for credit.
+Interdisciplinary study of the life and works of a figure, school, or movement that has made a lasting contribution to the humanistic tradition in more than one field of endeavour (e.g., philosophy, politics, literature, economics, religion).
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Students with credit for this topic under another Humanities course number may not take this course for further credit.
 Breadth-Humanities.

 Section Instructor Day/Time Location